ZIM SMITH TRAIL LETTERBOX:

 To start from Coons Crossing Road parking lot; From I-87 take exit 10 to Ushers Rd east.
 Cross Route 9 and at the fork continue left on Ushers Rd.
 After crossing over the RR tracks take your next left on Coons Crossing Rd.
 Cross over the RR tracks again and the parking lot will be on your left.
 Note; Coons Crossing Rd continues out to Route 67.

 The Zim Smith Trail runs along the former rail bed of the D & H North South Railroad corridor.
 The trail was named after Zim Smith who dedicated himself to the development of outdoor recreation in Saratoga County.
-The trail runs from Ballston Spa to Mechanicville.
-Future plans could include expanding the trail another 3.5 miles east to downtown Mechanicville where it will connect into the CHAMPLAIN CANALWAY TRAIL and another 5 miles north to the Saratoga Spa State Park in Saratoga Springs.
+The trail runs from Ballston Spa to Mechanicville, where it will connect into the CHAMPLAIN CANALWAY TRAIL .
+Future plans call foe extending the trail another 5 miles north to Saratoga Spa State Park in Saratoga Springs.
 See; Railroad Run & Saratoga Spa SP Trails .
 The Malta Trolley Line Trail is a spur off the trail just north of Round Lake that takes you out to Route 9.
 For more information visit; SARATOGA PLAN .

 Starting from Coons Crossing Road parking lot in Mechanicville;

-Note; Hopefully in 2018 construction will begin to extend the trail east 3 miles to Mechanicville, where it will eventually connect to a future section of the CHAMPLAIN CANALWAY TRAIL .
+Note; The trail was paved and extended 3 miles east to Mechanicville in Sept 202, where it will eventually connect to a future section of the CHAMPLAIN CANALWAY TRAIL .
+I have not checked it out yet.

 Note; Restrooms, a pavilion and picnic tables are located in the park.